Rankings

 Can anyone apply to get into an HBCU?

 The short and sweet answer to this is YES.
 HBCUs accept applications from anyone who meets their admission requirements.
 Diverse backgrounds are enrolling in increasing numbers.
-According to National Center for Education Statistics, HBCU enrollments in 2020 are 24% higher than in 1976, when they were 15%.
+According to the National Center for Education Statistics, HBCU enrollments in 2020 are 24% higher than in 1976, when they were 15%.

 What is the curriculum of an HBCU MBA program?